Jakehenessy/linux-networking-lab/hysteria2/README.md

 Clients included:

-- Windows
+* Windows
-- Android
+* Android

-The client applications connected to the Hysteria 2 server using the configured domain, TLS and authentication credentials.
+The client applications connected to the Hysteria 2 server using the configured domain, TLS, Salamander obfuscation and authentication credentials.

 This also gave me experience troubleshooting cases where the server service itself was running correctly but a client could still not establish a connection.